 I do and I don’t.
 I try and keep a balance, making sure that I’m playing new material but bringing in old tracks too.
 I mix it all up.
 If you’ve been DJing as long as me, you start to know what your records are about.
 DJ Harvey said that you start to understand that when you hit 40!
 I’m looking forward to the Strut night – it should be great fun.

-We’ve had the good fortune to be able to closely examine some incredible, seminal labels retrospective form, but we’re hard-pressed to think of a label whose output so closely mirrors the full spectrum of what we love than Celluloid records.
+We’ve had the good fortune to be able to closely examine some incredible seminal labels retrospective form, but we’re hard-pressed to think of a label whose output so closely mirrors the full spectrum of what we love than Celluloid records.
 Touching on everything from breakdance classics and early hip-hop singles to experimental disco and no wave, and even some classic soul and funk and world music fusions, Celluloid’s output is an unparalleled representation of the no-rules musical landscape of the early 80s, in New York City and beyond.
-CHANGE THE BEAT: THE CELLULOID RECORDS STORY 1980 – 1987 will be released February 19th on Strut.
+CHANGE THE BEAT: THE CELLULOID RECORDS STORY 1980 – 1987 is out February 19th 2013 on Strut.

 Change The Beat is released in conjunction with Jean Karakos and Celluloid Records.
 Formats include 2CD, 2LP and digital.
 All physical formats feature rare photos from the Celluloid Records archive and extended interviews with label owner Jean Karakos, Bill Laswell, Afrika Bambaataa, John Lydon, Rusty Egan (Time Zone) and more.
 The digital version of the album features five extra tracks not featured on the physical formats.